 Our aim is, and always has been, to create trusted partnerships with our customers, and to supply them with the best quality insulated panels in the world, keeping excellent delivery times.
 As a consequence of doing this, we remain responsible, and make a positive impact in the world.

 We make products that are not only of requisite quality, but which exceed CE standards.
 We do this by testing them more thoroughly than even the most rigorous accreditation requires.
-40-year and 60-year guarantees on our products underpin our promise of quality.
+Guarantees of up to 40 and 60 years on our products underpin our promise of quality.

 As a third-generation family business, we take our responsibilities very seriously.
 Our team of employees rightly consider themselves as part of the family, we are a leading manufacturer and supplier to key industries requiring sustainable insulation, and a high-profile employer in our region.
 We are not going to let anyone down.